sahilIT2020/docs-3.0.1/source/upgrade/update-war.md

 A [war](https://en.wikipedia.org/wiki/WAR_(file_format)) file is a zipped up java web application.
-Because they make deployment a breeze, even if you hate violence, you can learn to love .war's!
+Because they make deployment a breeze, even if you hate violence you can learn to love .war's!

 When you install a new version of Gluu, it always comes with the latest war files.
 However, sometimes you might make a customization, or